agatanow/data_engineer_task/README.md

 ## Running the tests

-To un the example tests type:
+To run the example tests type:
 ```
 python3 test.py
 ```